Skip to Main Content

 • PROCESS

-When we "process" an item in Archives, this means we firstly, create an accession record.
-Then we "process" the item if it is paper, by photocopying it onto acid-free paper, labeling an acid-free folder with the academic provenance and item name in pencil, and housing it in an acid-free folder.
+When we "process" an item in the Archives, we create an accession record.
+Then we "process" the item if it is paper by photocopying it onto acid-free paper, labeling an acid-free folder with the academic provenance and item name in pencil, and housing it in an acid-free folder.
 It is important to wear cotton gloves when handling ANY archival item, as the natural oils on our hands can accelerate deterioration and potentially damage the item permanently.
 Afterwards, we enter the item into the "Detailed Archives Inventory" Excel spreadsheet and finally, we put the item away safely in its new file cabinet or acid-free box home.
 It is at the discretion of the archivist, the Archives Liaison, and the Library Chairperson whether the original item needs to be kept in the folder with the acid-free copy.

-To process a photo, first we dust the photo with a magnetic wiping fabric, then we label an acid-free envelope to house the photo.
+To process a photo, first, we dust the photo with a magnetic wiping fabric, then we label an acid-free envelope to house the photo.
 It is OK to put more than one photo into envelopes as long as the photos are back-to-back, meaning the back of the photo only touches the back of the other photo.
 Then we enter the item into the "Detailed Archives Inventory" and house it in an existing or new folder, in the file cabinet or an acid-free box.
 Photos can be scanned for digital preservation, as well.

 • PROVENANCE